bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 > Surprise, you haven't close me yet so i'm gonna take up your computer resources.

 Cons:
-- If you open too much application then the application size gonna become smaller. (that's why use virtual desktop or workspace 1-8).
+- If you open too much application then the application size gonna become smaller. (that's why use virtual desktop or workspace 1 to 8).
-- It's kind of hard to setting the first time.
+- It's kind of hard to setting for first time.
 After that hard time, you can backup your previous config and use it again in other computer.
 Nice.

 ---

 ## To Wrap Things Up
 If you want to use keyboard-oriented navigation or you don't want to use mouse often, then you probably should try using tiling window manager.
 But, as i've mentioned above, it took time to learn how to configure it (and i think it's worth your time).

-If you're still not sure, you can try it first in virtual machine (such as virtualbox and virt-manager) and then you could copy those config file to your new installation.
+If you're still not sure, you can try it first in virtual machine (such as virtualbox or virt-manager) and then you could copy those config file to your new installation.

 ---